-The petitions for change involve Licenses 10191 and 10192 (See Table 1), which were issued to the City of Los Angeles on January 25, 1974, by the State Water Board pursuant to Applications 8042 and 8043.
+The petitions for change involve Licenses 10191 and 10192 (See Summary below), which were issued by the State Water Board to the City of Los Angeles on January 25, 1974, pursuant to Applications 8042 and 8043.
 The licenses authorize diversion and use of water from Rush Creek, Lee Vining Creek, Walker Creek, and Parker Creek for municipal use and power generation.
 LADWP imports water from the Mono Lake Basin and conveys these flows through the Los Angeles Aqueduct to the City of Los Angeles.

-Table 1: Summary of Water Right Licenses 10191 and 10192
+Summary of Water Right Licenses 10191 and 10192